rithika-python/Automotive-Analytics-Dashboard/README.md

 - No significant variation exists in mileage based on the seller type.
 - Buyers can expect comparable mileage regardless of whether they purchase from dealers, individuals, or Trustmark-certified dealers.
 Seller type is not a key determinant of mileage performance.

+<H2>MANAGERIAL INSIGHTS</H2>
+1. Ownership Impact on Value:
+- First-owner vehicles retain the highest resale value, while value significantly declines with successive ownership.
+Focus on acquiring and promoting first-owner cars to attract higher-paying buyers.

+2. Transmission Preference:
+- Despite their smaller market share, automatic vehicles command significantly higher average prices, indicating demand for premium features.
+Highlight automatic options in premium customer segments.

+3. Fuel Efficiency and Mileage Trends:
+- Diesel cars dominate in fuel efficiency and retain higher selling prices, making them attractive for both resale and fleet operations.
+However, highlight CNG for eco-conscious buyers.

+4. Power and Performance:
+- Diesel vehicles lead in power output, with rising trends in petrol car performance.
+Invest in models that balance performance with efficiency to cater to diverse buyer preferences.

+5. Seat Capacity and Premium Positioning:
+- Seven-seater vehicles are priced the highest, showing demand for family-oriented or multi-passenger vehicles.
+Promote SUVs and MPVs as luxury offerings.

+6. Age and Usage Trends:
+- Recent model-year vehicles show higher activity and retention of value.
+Focus inventory sourcing on newer models to align with buyer preferences for reliability and longevity.

+7. Market Segmentation by Seller Type:
+- Similar mileage performance across seller types suggests buyers may prioritize other factors, such as trust and certification.
+Promote Trustmark Dealer vehicles for credibility and assurance.

+8. High-Mileage Cars and Resale Demand:
+- Vehicles with higher mileage are predominantly owned by later owners.
+For high-mileage cars, target price-sensitive or specific-use customers.

+9. Timing for Optimal Sales:
+- Average selling prices fluctuate throughout the day, with specific time slots showing peaks.
+Leverage this data to schedule promotions and auctions during peak demand hours.
 <br></br>